 With virtual and augmented reality, students will be able to do even more than see a lesson.

 They’ll be able to experience it.
-Imagine being in shop class and being able to learn how to use a table saw without the danger of losing a finger.
+Imagine being in shop class and learning how to use a table saw without the danger of losing a finger.

 Field trips have always been used as a fun way to experience something new for students.
 However, field trips require logistical planning, permission slips, money, transportation, and more.